dgdekoning/myFAIR-iKnowIT/README.md

 10. Find your files or samples:

     a.
 Find your files using a sample name:
-    *   Select the option "Search for sample".
-    *   Enter a sample name.
+    *   Enter a sample name in the Find Data textbox.
-    *   Click on the "Process >>" button to start searching for your files.
+    *   Click on the "Search >>" button to start searching for your files.

     b.
 Find your files using a study name:
-    *   Select the option "Search for study".
-    *   Enter the name of a group.
+    *   Enter the name of the study in the Find data textbox.
-    *   Click on the "Process >>" button to start searching for your files.
+    *   Click on the "Search >>" button to start searching for your files.

     c.
 Find samples with a specific disease:
-    *   Select the option "Search for disease".
-    *   Enter the name of the disease.
+    *   Enter the name of the disease in the Find data textbox.
-    *   Click on the "Process >>" button to start searching for your files.
+    *   Click on the "Search >>" button to start searching for your files.

 11. Send the files to Galaxy and run a workflow:
     *   After finding your files, select the "Training_gemini_vcfanalysis_11112016" workflow by clicking on the dropdown menu.